volaya/qgis-python-course/README.rst

 			https://github.com/webgeodatavore/pyqgis-samples

-- The Python console.
-The first place to start trying some simple commands.
-Here are some `some short exercises <./console.py>`_ (code +  comments)
+- `The Python console <console/console.rst>`_.
+The first place to start exploring the QGIS API.

 - `Expressions <./expressions/expressions.rst>`_.
 How to create a custom Python expression and later use it in different places in QGIS.